5 Myths & Facts: Male Sexual Well-Being

 Causative factors such as medications, medical conditions, psychological factors such as depression, anxiety, OCD, stress (such as from work, or family concerns), and vices such as drinking and smoking have to be taken into consideration.

-Myth: Medications such as Viagra are the only treatment for ED.
+Myth: Medications such as penile supplements are the only treatment for ED.

 Medically reviewed by Dr. Sandip Deshpande.